aragon/hack/docs/getting-started.md

 npm i -g @aragon/cli
 ```

-Once we have this package installed we can start building DAOs.
-If you're having trouble with this step, see the relevant operating system considerations below.
+If this package downloaded successfully, you're now ready to start building DAOs!

+If you're having trouble with this step, you should look at the considerations for your operating system below.
+If that doesn't fix things, please don't hesitate to reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).
-### Note on Git

-You might need to have [Git](https://git-scm.com) installed.

 ### Mac considerations